-NRS 484B.113 makes it a misdemeanor in Nevada to back up a vehicle in an unsafe manner.
-The fine in Las Vegas is $205, and the Nevada DMV adds 2 Nevada demerit points to the defendant’s driver’s license.
-Unsafe backing convictions can be sealed 1 year after the case ends.
+NRS 484B.113 makes it a civil infraction to back up a vehicle in an unsafe manner.
+The civil penalty in Las Vegas is $205, and the Nevada DMV adds 2 demerit points to the defendant’s driver’s license.

 NRS 484B.113 violations encompass the following situations: